All Episodes

 What did he do to help stop the violence then?

-You know, you look at the victims in this particular case, and you just have to cry.
+You know, you look at the victims in this particular case and you just have to cry.

-We have John Lott, he's the president of the Crime Prevention Research Center.
+He's the president of the Crime Prevention Research Center.

-He wrote the best selling book now in multiple editions, More Guns Less Crime.
+He wrote the best-selling book now in multiple editions, More Guns, Less Crime.

-And Pat Jez Waldo is with us.
+And Pat Jeswaldo is with us.

 He's the founder and CEO of the DAD, and he's going to address the mental health aspects of all this.

-Nicholas Irving is a former U.S. Army Ranger, special op sniper, and author of the Reaper, and he can speak to the bump stock and weapon modifications that took place in this instance here in Vegas.
+And he can speak to the bump stock and weapon modifications that took place in this instance here in Vegas.

-John Lotto, I'll start with you.
+John Lott, though, I'll start with you.

-And, you know, so many of these laws, we've just seen this in the last couple days.
+And, you know, so many of these laws, we've just seen this in the last couple days, they start talking about, you know, universal background checks or some other type of regulation on licensing.

 And they don't even ask whether or not it would have stopped a particular attack.